- About Us

 5 - Establishing reciprocal relationships with families.

-We offer environmentally structured classes with the Creative Curriculum modified appropriately for individual needs.
-The Creative Curriculum, which is closely aligned with the New York State Department of Education Learning Standards is designed to foster children’s social/emotional, physical, cognitive, and language development, and to enhance learning in literacy, math, science, social studies, the arts, and technology.
+We offer environmentally structured classes with the Creative Curriculum, which is aligned with the New York State P-12 Common Core Learning Standards (CCLS), and ensures continuity with the Common Core State Standards in ELA and Math.
+The Creative Curriculum is an early childhood curriculum designed to foster children’s social/emotional, physical, cognitive and language development, as well as enhance learning in literacy, math, social studies, the arts and technology.
 Team members focus intensively on the child’s individual needs as well as incorporating a balance of child centered versus teacher directed instruction presented in a range of environments, large and small groups, dyads and one-to-one teaching, providing children with the tools they need to be ready to learn and be successful as they transition to the kindergarten environment.